Vayelech

 With just 30 verses, it has the fewest verses of any parashah, although not the fewest words or letters.
 (Parashat V'Zot HaBerachah has fewer letters and words.)
 The parashah is made up of 5,652 Hebrew letters, 1,484 Hebrew words, 30 verses, and 112 lines in a Torah Scroll.

 Jews generally read it in September or early October (or rarely, in late August).
 The lunisolar Hebrew calendar contains between 50 weeks in common years, and 54 or 55 weeks in leap years.
-In some years (for example, 2021, 2022, and 2025), Parashat Vayelech is read separately.
-In other years (for example, 2020, 2023, 2024, 2026, and 2027), Parashat Vayelech is combined with the previous parashah, Nitzavim, to help achieve the number of weekly readings needed, and the combined portion is then read on the Sabbath immediately before Rosh Hashanah.
-The two Torah portions are combined except when two Sabbaths fall between Rosh Hashanah and Sukkot and neither Sabbath coincides with a Holy Day.
+Parashat Vayelech is read separately in some years, when two Sabbaths fall between Rosh Hashanah and Sukkot and neither of them coincides with a holy day (for example, 2025).
+In other years (for example, 2024, 2026, and 2027), Parashat Vayelech is combined with the previous parashah, Nitzavim, to help achieve the number of weekly readings needed, and the combined portion is then read on the Sabbath immediately before Rosh Hashanah.